tktalumni/tktalumni.github.io/_i18n/en/minutes.md

 ## Board meeting minutes

 Down below is a list of board meeting minutes, the minutes are arranged from the newest to the oldest.
+The minutes are currently only in Finnish.

 [Meeting 4, 12.4.2023](https://drive.google.com/file/d/1eVMj75x5FyWByVsJynoXxSMYBUYvRpU5/view?usp=sharing)